BioPhoton/rxjs-state/README.md

 #### Flexible Reactive State Written in RxJS

 RxJsState is a light-weight reactive state management service especially useful for component state in Angular.
-Furthermore a global service is provided and can act as a small global state manager.
+Furthermore, a global service is provided and can act as a small global state manager.

 ## Description

-A general class to handle state reactively.
+A flexible and lighe-weight lib to manage ephemeral state in component oriented frameworks.

-Find an implementation into a framework here: (@rx-angular/state)[https://github.com/BioPhoton/rx-angular/tree/master/libs/state]
+Find an implementation for Angular: (@rx-angular/state)[https://github.com/BioPhoton/rx-angular/tree/master/libs/state]

 TOC